June Cobb: CIA recruitment

 Cobb left Cuba in September 1960, and on September 12 formalized her contract with the CIA, which stipulated that she received $200 each month for a year-long operation, called JMARC, "to penetrate the Cuban government in an effort to obtain information on present and planned activities of the Castro regime."
 Cobb was given the cryptonym AMUPAS-1.
 From September 21 to 29, the CIA maintained surveillance of Cobb's hotel room in New York City.
 Cobb was acquainted with Kennedy advisor Richard N. Goodwin, and soon had direct access to the White House through him.

-While in Havana, one more than one occasion, Cobb met with CIA operative David Sánchez Morales at the house of Geraldine Shamma.
+While in Havana, on more than one occasion, Cobb met with CIA operative David Sánchez Morales at the house of Geraldine Shamma.

 Cobb's first CIA operation involved befriending CBS newscaster Richard Gibson, a co-founder of the Fair Play for Cuba Committee.
 Cobb determined that Gibson had made a trip to Cuba, met with Castro and Osvaldo Dorticós Torrado, and received money for operating expenses and to maintain the FPCC New York office.
 In later testimony, Cobb said that she had firsthand knowledge that Cuba was funding the committee.
 During 1961, Gibson wrote a number of letters to Cobb.